What are the Best Ways to Visualize disease prevalence in PowerPoint?

 Maps can use color gradients to quickly communicate severity or frequency across regions.

-◦ Example: For Urinary Incontinence, prevalence can be illustrated on a world map with regions color-coded to show Low, Moderate, and High incidence.
+◦ Example: For urinary incontinence, prevalence can be illustrated on a world map with regions color-coded to show low, Moderate, and High incidence.

 2. Comparative Charts and Graphs

-Using various chart types is essential for presenting clear statistical contrasts (Incidence Rate Visualization vs. Prevalence Data Visualization).
+Using various chart types is essential for presenting clear statistical contrasts (Incidence Rate Visualization vs. prevalence data visualization).

 • Bar Charts: